niplav/site/pergraphs.md

 4. Just adding another lone-standing vertex or loop.

 This doesn't capture the rhizomes one can build.

-Perclique: For every pair of entities in a pergraph, there's an edge connecting them.

-Theorem: There are six percliques.
-The empty graph, the single node, the single edge going from & coming to itself, a three variants on the 3-keltic-knot.

 In-/out-rank of a vertex/edge in a streber: 0 for nodes.
 In-rank 0 for
 an edge with itself as a source, out-rank similarly 0 for an edge with